MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 6. In the body of the message, under the text you added in the previous step, paste the link copied to your clipboard from the prior task.
 A link for the file named **ProtectedDocument1.docx** should appear.

-8. Select **Send**.
+7. Select **Send**.

-9. Switch to **LON-CL2**.
+8. Switch to **LON-CL2**.

-10. On **LON-CL2**, you should be logged into **Outlook on the Web** as **Lynne Robbins** from a previous lab exercise.
+9. On **LON-CL2**, you should be logged into **Outlook on the Web** as **Lynne Robbins** from a previous lab exercise.
 Sign out as Lynne.

-11. In your Edge browser, close all tabs except for the **Sign out** tab.
+10. In your Edge browser, close all tabs except for the **Sign out** tab.
 In this tab, enter the following URL in the address bar: **https://outlook.office365.com**

-12. In the **Pick an account** window, select **Use another account**.
+11. In the **Pick an account** window, select **Use another account**.

-13. In the **Sign in** window, enter **JoniS@xxxxxZZZZZZ.onmicrosoft** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.
+12. In the **Sign in** window, enter **JoniS@xxxxxZZZZZZ.onmicrosoft** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.

-14. On the **Enter password** window, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and then select **Sign in**.
+13. On the **Enter password** window, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and then select **Sign in**.

-15. If a **Welcome** window appears, select the X to close it.
+14. If a **Welcome** window appears, select the X to close it.

-16. In Joni’s **Inbox** in **Outlook on the web**, open the email that Alex just sent her by selecting the email in the Inbox.
-Note the **Sensitive - Do Not Share** watermark that appears in the message.
-These are the header and footer watermarks were entered in the PII - V1 label created by the PowerShell script, which are the same watermarks that you configured for the label that you created in the prior task.
+15. In Joni’s **Inbox** in **Outlook on the web**, open the email that Alex just sent her by selecting the email in the Inbox.

-17. Select the attached file to open it.
+16. Select the attached file to open it.

-18. In the **Your privacy option** dialog box that appears, select **Close**.
-Review the document, note the custom header, footer, and watermark specificed in the **PII - V1** policy do not display by default.
-To view the custom header, footer, and watermark, select the **View** tab and then in the menu select **Reading View**.
+17. In the **Your privacy option** dialog box that appears, select **Close**.
+Review the document, note the watermark specificed in the **Project - Falcon** policy do not display by default.
+To view the custom watermark, select the **View** tab and then in the menu select **Reading View**.
 Alternatively, in the real world, you could use the Word Desktop App which would display these by default. <br/>

 	Once you have finished reviewing the document, close the document window.

-19. This will return you to **Outlook on the web** with the email still displayed in the right-hand pane.
+18. This will return you to **Outlook on the web** with the email still displayed in the right-hand pane.
 In the body of the email, the document appears in a tile.
 You want to download the document.
 Select the down arrow that appears on the right-side of the tile, and in the menu that appears, select **Download**.

-20. Once the file has finished downloading, in the notification bar, select **Open file** that appears below the file name.
+19. Once the file has finished downloading, in the notification bar, select **Open file** that appears below the file name.

-21. **Microsoft Word** should open along with a **Sign in** window (it may open behind the Outlook window, in which case select the **Word** icon on the taskbar to bring it forward).
+20. **Microsoft Word** should open along with a **Sign in** window (it may open behind the Outlook window, in which case select the **Word** icon on the taskbar to bring it forward).

-22. If a **Microsoft Office Activation Wizard** window appears, select **Close** and proceed to the next step. <br/>
+21. If a **Microsoft Office Activation Wizard** window appears, select **Close** and proceed to the next step. <br/>

 	However, if a **Sign in** window appears, it's because the file is RMS protected and no Azure Information Protection unified labeling client is installed on LON-CL2.
 In this case, you need to use the native RMS features of Word Microsoft Apps and register this installation to Joni’s account. <br/>

-	‎In the **Sign in** window, enter **JoniS@xxxxxZZZZZZ.onmicrosoft.com** and then select **Next.** In the **Enter password** window, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and then select **Sign in.** <br/>
+	In the **Sign in** window, enter **JoniS@xxxxxZZZZZZ.onmicrosoft.com** and then select **Next.** In the **Enter password** window, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and then select **Sign in.** <br/>

 	In the **Use this account everywhere on your device** window that appears, select **This app only** to register this Office 365 ProPlus installation to **Joni Sherman’s** Microsoft 365 account.

-23. The file should open in Word, since you assigned Joni with Read-only permission.
+22. The file should open in Word, since you assigned Joni with Read-only permission.
 Review the three notification bars that appear above the document.

-24. Try to change the file.
+23. Try to change the file.
 Word should not recognize any keystrokes, and it should display the following message above the taskbar: **This modification is not allowed because the document is open for viewing only.** <br/>

-	‎**Note:** You have just verified that the permissions assigned to the file are working properly.
+	**Note:** You have just verified that the permissions assigned to the file are working properly.
 Joni can read the file (since she was assigned Read-only permission), but she is unable to change it (no one was assigned Edit permission).

-25. Close Word.
+24. Close Word.

-26. You will now test what happens when you attempt to open the document that was sent to your personal email address.
+25. You will now test what happens when you attempt to open the document that was sent to your personal email address.
 Use your phone or classroom PC to access your personal email address.
 Open the email that you (in the role of Holly) just sent to your personal email address, and then attempt to open the attached file.

-27. You should receive a message indicating that you are not signed into Office with an account that has permission to access the document.
+26. You should receive a message indicating that you are not signed into Office with an account that has permission to access the document.
 You can optionally sign in with an account that has permission to access the file, or request access from the **AlexW@xxxxxZZZZZZ.onmicrosoft.com** account, or Cancel out of the operation.
 Select **Cancel**.  <br/>

-	‎Since only Joni was assigned permission to read the document, you just verified that Microsoft Entra ID Protection protected the document based on the PII policy parameters that you configured.
+	Since only Joni was assigned permission to read the document, you just verified that Microsoft Entra ID Protection protected the document based on the PII policy parameters that you configured.

 ## Congratulations!
 You have just completed the final lab in this course.